 While an authorized user is not responsible for making payments, the account still appears on their credit report.
 This may have a positive or negative effect on their overall credit score.
 If your credit score improved when your partner added you, expect the opposite when they remove you.

 Long story short, a divorce has no direct, immediate impact on your credit score.
 However, it’s wise to review other financial factors that one should consider in the settlement proceedings.
 Working with an experienced attorney ensures that you’ll avoid a troubling financial situation once the dust settles.
-Give us a call today to discuss your case!
+Give us a call today or contact us online to discuss your case!